 I like building things.
 I have previously worked on projects like Subtle Asian Matches (dating app with 20k+ users), SquareCraft (Producthunt), and RoboVote (featured on Wired).
 Otherwise, I've built a 3D holographic video chat, a walking stick for blind people at the range of 40 feet, a full-sized humanoid robot controlled through VR, and experimented with noise cancelling speakers.
 In almost none of these projects do I work alone!

 (If you are a young technologist reading this and the above resonates with you, I would HIGHLY recommend checking out HackLodge!)

-I spent most of my undergrad on AI research.
-I believe that AI will be one of the most transformatively impactful technologies in the next few decades, and worked on research that I believed would help realize real-world impact.
-I worked on the MineRL project, using Minecraft to research imitation learning and sample-efficient RL.
-We recently released MineRL, a large-scale imitation learning dataset of humans playing Minecraft, and got a paper accepted to IJCAI 2019 and are hosting a NeurIPS competition.
-I have previously conducted research in meta-learning with Brandon Amos and released the first open-source implementation of SNAIL, a popular meta-learning architecture.
+In a previous life I did AI research with a focus on realizing real-world impact of the amazing technology. worked on the MineRL project, using Minecraft to research imitation learning and sample-efficient RL.
+We released the large-scale imitation learning dataset and got a paper accepted to IJCAI 2019 and are hosting a NeurIPS competition.
+I previously conducted research in meta-learning with Brandon Amos and released the first open-source implementation of SNAIL, a popular meta-learning architecture.
 I spent a good year at Microsoft building NLP models for emails, and an even better summer at Cruise Automation doing Computer Vision.